 We live in an era where kids are wired from a young age.
 As we know, even at 18 months, there are plenty of kids who have already mastered Mommy and Daddy’s android phones.
 Today’s kids still build forts and tree houses, but even these are often virtual tree houses built in a virtual world, like in games on mobiles and computers.
 Kids would love outdoors if parents take proactive efforts to have their kids fall in love with Nature.

 1. To begin with, be careful about pushing your kids.

 Take a moment to step into the shoes of your children by remembering what it was like to be their age.
-From an early age, as soon as your parent or parents got stern and told you that you “had” to do something, such as “you have to clean your room” or “you have to eat your broccoli,” you began to rebel.
+From an early age, as soon as your parent or parents got stern and told you that you “had” to do something, such as “you have to clean your room” or “you have to drink glass of milk” you began to rebel.
 Even as adults, we still don’t like being told what to do.

 If you try to force your children to enjoy the outdoors, they will rebel even against that.
 Therefore, be careful about how you talk about the outdoor activities and how you talk about their other enjoyments, such as their video games.
 If they love their video games and you constantly speak negatively to them about those games, they are going to resent you and push back when you try to tear them away from the small screen.
 In the same way, if you frequently employ “you have to, whether you like it or not” speak about the great outdoors, they will resent your attempts to force them to like what you like.
 If you push hard enough, they will dig in their heels and decide to dislike outdoor activities simply to spite you.
 You know that’s true, too, because you probably did the same thing to your parents at some point growing up when you got pushed too hard on something.

 2. Limit television and game time from an early age; send them outside instead.

 In the decades and centuries before parents used video games and televisions as babysitters, they used the outdoors as a babysitter.
 “Go play outside” was the refrain parents used when the kids were getting too wound up indoors.